-To date, the TWDB has designated a total of 31 brackish groundwater production zones in the state with moderate to high availability and productivity of brackish groundwater that meet the statutory requirements and exclusion criteria (Figure 9).
-On October 20, 2016, the TWDB designated eight brackish groundwater production zones, including: one zone in the Carrizo-Wilcox Aquifer south of the Colorado River, four zones in the Gulf Coast Aquifer and bordering sediments, and three zones in the Rustler Aquifer.
-The TWDB designated the Blaine Aquifer as having no production zones.
-On March 28, 2019, the TWDB designated a total of 23 brackish groundwater production zones in the Blossom Aquifer (Andrews and others, 2019), 5 zones in the Nacatoch Aquifer (Croskrey and others, 2019), and 15 zones in the Northern Trinity Aquifer (Robinson and others, 2019).
-The TWDB designated the Lipan Aquifer as having no production zones.
+To date, the TWDB has designated a total of 31 brackish groundwater production zones in the state with moderate to high availability and productivity of brackish groundwater that meet statutory requirements and exclusion criteria (Figure 9).
+In October 2016, the TWDB designated eight brackish groundwater production zones: one zone in the Carrizo-Wilcox Aquifer south of the Colorado River, four zones in the Gulf Coast Aquifer and bordering sediments, and three zones in the Rustler Aquifer.
+No zones were identified in the Blaine Aquifer.
+In March 2019, the TWDB designated an additional 23 brackish groundwater production zones: three zones in the Blossom Aquifer, five zones in the Nacatoch Aquifer, and 15 zones in the northern portion of the Trinity Aquifer.
+No zones were identified in the Lipan Aquifer.